 What To Do If You Bought Too Much House

-Buying a house is one of the biggest achievements you'll ever experience, but if you let the excitement dictate your purchasing choices, you may end up like one of the millions of Americans who feel they're now "house poor."
-If you fall into this category, you're most likely wondering what to do if you bought too much house.
+Buying a house is one of the biggest achievements you’ll ever experience, but if you let the excitement dictate your purchasing choices, you may end up like one of the millions of Americans who feel they’re now “house poor.”
+Buying a home is one of the most expensive and sentimental purchases for most people.
+Over 36% of homebuyers overpay for houses, often due to emotional or rushed decisions.
+First time home buyers are especially vulnerable to overpaying due to inexperience and lack of knowledge about the home buying process.
+If you fall into this category, you’re most likely wondering what to do if you bought too much house.
 Odigo Real Estate Club helps homeowners like you conquer this situation, so keep reading to learn the best advice for managing the expense of an excessive home mortgage.

 Determine Your Financial Situation

 The first step in dealing with your difficult situation is determining the overall state of your finances.
-You can establish if you bought a home you can't afford using the following five criteria:
+First-time homebuyers are more likely to overpay for a house due to inexperience and emotional factors, making it even more important to assess your financial standing.
+You can establish if you bought a home you can’t afford using the following five criteria:

 - You have less than 5% equity (ownership) in your home.